tyzbit/go-discord-archiver/README.md

 ## Usage

+React to a message that has links with 🏛 (The "classical building" emoji) and the bot will respond in the channel with an archive.org link for the link(s).
+It saves the page to archive.org if needed.

+- You can also right-click (or long press) a message and use "Get snapshot" to get a message with snapshots that only you can see.

+**This is a pretty good way to get around paywalls to read articles for free.**

+### Commands

-Configure the bot with slash commands:
+Configure the bot:

 `/settings`

 Get a snapshot for one URL in a message visible only to you:

 `/archive`

-You can also right-click (or long press) a message and use "Get snapshot" to get a message with snapshots for any link that only you can see.

 Get stats for the bot:

 `/stats`

-Get help for the bot:
+Get this help message:

 `/help`

+### NOTES

+- It can take up to a few minutes for archive.org to save a page, so if you don't get a link immediately, please be patient.

 ## Development